carpsesdema/AvA_Kintsugi/README.md

     ### 4. Launch!

-    Run `Avakin_Launcher.exe`.
-It will check for updates and then launch the main application.
+    Run the main application script from the root directory of the project:

+    ```bash
+    python src/ava/main.py
+    ```
     You're ready to go!

     ## Quick Usage